Robert Henri Museum: History

 The Henri Museum building was originally a house that was built by John Jackson Cozad in 1873.
 In 1883, Cozad shot a local rancher named Alfred Pearson in Cozad.
 This shooting resulted from in a dispute over cattle that later escalated in a shouting match, a brawl and gun violence.
 The mortally wounded Pearson died a month later.

 After the shooting, Cozad fled town for Denver.
 Although Cozad was acquitted in the killing, his wife and sons soon sold the house and left town forever.
 To escape notoriety, son Robert Henry Cozad changed his name to Robert Henri.

 The Cozad house later became the home of artist Miles Maryott.
-He was described by the Omaha World-Herald as “a well-known hunting guide, outdoorsman and landscape painter — there was talk he would become the first-ever Nebraska state naturalist — before he pulled a gun on his best friend and changed his own life.”
-His fame thereafter was as a jailhouse artist of some talent.
+He was described by the Omaha World-Herald as “a well-known hunting guide, outdoorsman and landscape painter — there was talk he would become the first-ever Nebraska state naturalist — before he pulled a gun on his best friend and changed his own life”.

 The Henri Museum was founded by a women's coalition led by Shirley Paulsen.
 The coalition purchased the Cozad house, then known as the Hendee Hotel.
 They also purchased an adjacent historical walkway, a Pony Express Station, an historical church, and a schoolhouse.
 The coalition purchased the property with donations from the Henri and Cozad families and other local residents.

 The Hendee Hotel building was listed on the National Register of Historic Places in 1979.

 In 2014, the Henri Museum built a new gallery to display its Henri paintings and sketches.
 As part of the project the museum installed a quality climate control and security system.